raspberrypilearning/integer-classifier/en/step_1.md

 ## Introduction

 In this project, you'll train a computer to recognise the numbers between zero and nine.
-You'll also learn to measure how well your machine vision model does the job you trained it for.
+You'll also learn to measure how well your machine vision model performs the job you have trained it to do.

 ### What you will make
 You will create a TensorFlow model in a Google Colab notebook that can recognise the numbers between zero and nine from pictures of those numbers.